ittner/newslinkrss/README.md

-If user-defined cookies are used together with option `--no-cookies`, the target site will have access to them, but will not be able to change or delete them (by overwriting or redefining the expiry date) or set new ones.
+If user-defined cookies are used together with option `--no-cookies`, the target site will have access to them, but will not be able to change or delete them (by overwriting or redefining the expiry date) or set new cookies.
 This results in a read-only cookie jar that can be very useful for sites that require cookies but use them to change behavior in unwanted ways after some number of pages are processed.